-Some pre-Columbian cultures such as the Moche in Peru depicted figures of flamingos in their ceramic works.
+Some pre-Columbian cultures, such as the Moche in Peru, depicted figures of flamingos in their ceramic works.
 In the Andes of Peru, flamingos are hunted for medicinal uses since it is believed that flamingo fat cures tuberculosis or perhaps silicosis (Johnson and Cézilly, 1975).

 Flamingos were also considered sacred by ancient Egyptian cultures.
-Perhaps due to its bright pink and red colors, which resemble de color of fire, flamingos were thought to be representatives of the god sun on earth.
+Perhaps due to their bright pink and red colors, which resemble de color of fire, flamingos were thought to be representatives of the god sun on earth.

 During the existence of the Roman Empire, the fleshy tongues of flamingos were considered highly exclusive food (Ehrlich et al. 1988).

 In Europe, the oldest records of flamingos date back more than 7,000 a.
 P. (Bronze Age) in cave paintings found in Tajo de las Figueras, Andalucia in Spain, being the oldest record of flamingos and their relationship with humans in the Old World.

 In the New World, portraits of flamingos were carved into rocks and painted in the interior of caves.
 Rock art portraying flamingos was found in the Atacama desert and dates from 13,000-13,410 years BC (Valenzuela et al. 2015).

 - Amat, J.; Rendón, M.; Garrido-Fernández, J.; Garrido, A.; Rendón-Martos, M. and Pérez-Gálvez, A. (2011).
 Greater flamingos Phoenicopterus roseus use uropygial secretions as make-up.
 Behavioral Ecology and Sociobiology.
 65: 665–673.